gretapwcpan/attention-is-all-you-need/README.md

 # FocusFlow - Roam Less.
-Gather More.
+Discover More.

 Transform your browsing into a productive journey with FocusFlow - your digital companion that helps you browse with purpose.